daangn/kdt/language/README.md

 $scale(theme= dark).color.carrot-500 -> #ed7735
 ```

 Sometimes you need token that have a fixed value regardless the context.
-You can have "static" token for that.
+You can mark it as "static".

 ```
 $static.color.white -> #fff;
 ```

+The `$static` is semantically equivalent to a `$scale(*)`, but it is defined in a separate namespace so that it can have a name that is duplicated with a scale token.

 ### Semantic Token Definitions (`$semantic`)